pieroproietti/etrick/README.md

 Eggs use this DHCPD PROXY server to provide PXE boot information to the clients, it need the presence of a standard DHCPD server on the LAN, but You don't need to reconfigure it to add PXE fields.

-This project started on the only working dhcpd proxy in nodejs who I found: FOGProject [node-dhcproxy](https://github.com/FOGProject/node-dhcproxy).
-After using it to implement a PXE server for eggs, I started to feel the need to have my version and perhaps to evolve it on a complete PXE server.
+This project started from the only working dhcpd proxy for nodejs I could find: FOG project [node-dhcproxy](https://github.com/FOGProject/node-dhcproxy).

+After using it to implement a PXE server for eggs, I began to feel the need to have my own version and perhaps evolve it into a full PXE server.

-So I decided to rewrite it in typescript, give a structure and start to use it for eggs.
+So I decided to rewrite it in typescript, give a structure and start to use it for my project [penguins-eggs](https://github.com/pieroproietti/penguins-eggs).

-But I'm still working, it's just on the initial phase.

-The right moment to get on and help!
+There is still work to be done, though; it is functional but should undergo refactoring.
+In particular, I could not convert the main part - the proxy and server classes - into typescript.

+You can find an example of use in the [pxe.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/classes/pxe.ts) class of penguins-eggs

 Reference:
 * [node-dhcproxy](https://github.com/FOGProject/node-dhcproxy) node-dhcproxy is based on [node-dhcpd](https://github.com/glaszig/node-dhcpd)